Blacksuan19/C-Lang/README.md

-#various c programmes i have written over time
+#**various C programmes i have written over time.**

->**not that orginaized so you have to compile to see for yourself**
+**not that orginaized so you have to compile to find what each program does.**
->>some files are still a work in progress
+> some files are still a work in progress.